mihai2000q/ConsiliumTempus-be/Readme.md

 #### Test Development Environemnt

 To send a request (via Postman) in order to test if everything works accordingly, see example below.
-By default, the *host* is `https://localhost:7123/api`
+By default, the *host* is `http://localhost:7121/api` for http, and `http://localhost:7121/api` for https (you can use any of them in https mode).

 ```js
 POST {{host}}/auth/login